The KJV Audio Bible

 Genesis 18 is the account of Abraham's encounter with three visitors at the oaks of Mamre and God's revelation about the coming judgment on Sodom.

-This leads to a remarkable negotiation between Abraham and the LORD.
-Abraham approaches and asks if the LORD would destroy the righteous with the wicked.
-He begins by asking if the LORD would spare the city if 50 righteous people were found there.
-When God agrees, and Abraham progressively lowers the number — from 50 to 45, to 40, to 30, to 20, and finally to 10.
-Each time, the LORD agrees to spare the city if that number of righteous people can be found.
-The chapter ends with the LORD leaving after this conversation and Abraham returning to his place.
+This led to a remarkable negotiation between Abraham and the LORD.
+Abraham approached and asked if the LORD would destroy the righteous with the wicked.
+He began by asking if the LORD would spare the city if 50 righteous people were found there.
+God agreed, and Abraham progressively lowered the number — from 50 to 45, to 40, to 30, to 20, and finally to 10.
+Each time, the LORD agreed to spare the city if that number of righteous people could be found.

 Genesis 19